Summer Camp for Ages 8-17 in California

 Like mountain biking, you can go rock climbing without enrolling in our specialized Rock Climbing Program Track.
 However, if you love climbing, then this program is for you!

-The rock climbing program track is for campers age 8 - 17 with skill levels ranging from beginner to advanced-intermediate who are staying 2 or more weeks and who want to focus on rock climbing.
-(You'll still have about half your time for trying all our other fun activities.)
+The rock climbing program track is for campers who are staying 2 or more weeks and who want to focus on rock climbing.
+(You'll still have about half your time for trying all our other fun activities at Camp.)
 While in the climbing program, you will attend clinics on climbing techniques, including hand, foot and body moves, learning such things as heel and toe hooks, smearing, edging, crimping, pinching, palming, stemming, flagging, lay-backing, and manteling.
 We use a bouldering wall, natural boulder fields, and natural granite walls.
 In addition to basic climbing moves and techniques, you'll learn knots, belaying, rappelling, and mock sport climbing.

 Watch the climbing video to learn more.

 Our climbs are in California's splendid Tahoe National Forest.
-All are "single pitch," which means we use a single length of 50 or 60 meter (150 feet) rope to scale a rock face of 75 feet or less.
+All are "single pitch," which means we use a single length of 50 or 60 meter (150 feet) rope to scale a rock face of 75 feet (23 meters) or less.
 Participants are belayed with a rope from above attached to the climber's harness, and the climber then navigates up the rock using just his or her hands and feet.
-Participants do not set bolts, cams, nuts, or other specialty equipment.
+Participants do not set bolts, cams, nuts, or other specialty equipment, except when mock sport climbing.
+However, they are still belayed and so their safety is not reliant upon such specialty equipment.
 You'll be climbing on real rock, not a man-made tower, with a terrific variety of routes and difficulty.
 We have climbs ranging from bouldering, to vertical rock faces, to the inverted.
 Some of the areas where we climb:

 Within two miles of Camp, the climbing site consists of a huge loaf of granite hidden among the very tall fir trees, with a climbing face with dozens of potential routes on each side.
 In fact, one side has an inverted face making for a thrilling and stomach-churning rappel!